• Skip to primary navigation

 Don't worry.
 You can easily prevent a rebellion, uprising, or mutiny with your trusty oven.

-The best way to brown the bird is to use your own's broiler.
+The best way to brown the bird is to use your oven's broiler.
 All you need to do is turn your broiler on, make sure the turkey isn't touching the element and allow it to brown.
 Don't leave the area unless you want blackened turkey.
 It will only take a few minutes.

 The skin won't be as crispy as I have done with other methods of cooking a turkey but you can still get some of that flavor.